Morita equivalence and Morita duality for rings with local units and subcategory of projective unitary modules: Introduction

-\begin{corollary b*}$($Corollary \ref{rdu4}$)$ Let $R$ and $S$ be two rings with local units.
-Then the following conditions are equivalent. \begin{itemize} \item[$(a)$] There exists a duality between the category of finitely generated unitary left $R$-modules and the category of finitely generated unitary right $S$-modules. \item[$(b)$] $R$ is a left Morita ring and there exists a duality ${\rm inj}R \rightarrow {\rm proj}S^{\rm op}$. \end{itemize} \end{corollary b*} The paper is organized as follows.
+The paper is organized as follows.
 In Section 2, we prove some preliminary results that will be needed later in the paper.
 In Section 3, we first give a generalization of the Morita theorem for rings with local units (see Theorem \ref{a8}).
-Then we obtain some corollaries of this result and by using of these corollaries we show that a ring $R$ with local units is Morita equivalent to a ring $S$ with local units if and only if there exists an additive equivalence between the full subcategory of finitely generated projective unitary left $R$-modules and the full subcategory of finitely generated projective unitary left $S$-modules (see Theorem \ref{d}).
+Then we show that a ring $R$ with local units is Morita equivalent to a ring $S$ with local units if and only if there exists an additive equivalence between the full subcategory of finitely generated projective unitary left $R$-modules and the full subcategory of finitely generated projective unitary left $S$-modules (see Theorem \ref{d}).
 In Section 4, we prove the Azumaya-Morita duality theorem to rings with local units (see Theorem \ref{rdu3}).
 Moreover, by using some results of section 3, we show that there exists a duality between the category of finitely generated unitary left $R$-modules and the category of finitely generated unitary right $S$-modules if and only if $R$ is a left Morita ring and there exists a duality ${\rm inj}R \rightarrow {\rm proj}S^{\rm op}$ (see Corollary \ref{rdu4}).